issf69/metodos-java-segundaaula/README.md

 }
 ## Resultado

-## Exercicio quadrilatero
+     //Exercicio quadrilatero
      Area do quadrado:9.0
      Area do retangulo: + lado1 * lado2
      Area do trapezio:67.5
      Area do retangulo: + lado1 * lado2

 Process finished with exit code 0